LuukasOtero/youtube-dl-for-windows/README.md

     https://ffmpeg.org/download.html#build-windows

-- I recommend moving the downloaded file to disk `"C"`, pueden crear una carpeta llamada "FFMPEG", por ejemplo.
+- I recommend moving the downloaded file to disk `"C"`, can create a folder called *"FFMPEG"*, for example.
-- Descomprimir el `".rar"` en la carpeta antes mencionada.
+- Unzip the `".rar"` into the aforementioned folder.
-- *Remember to que no deben crear la carpeta en "C:\Windows\System32".*
+- *Remember to which mustn't create the folder in "C:\Windows\System32".*

-Una vez realizado los pasos, te quedará algo así: "C:\<nombreDeLaCarpeta>\ffmpeg\bin".
+Once the steps are done, will have something like this: `"C:\<nameFolder>\ffmpeg\bin"`

 # YOUTUBE-DL INSTALLATION